View payment information

-If you receive payments directly, rather than from your tenants, and you'd like access to the Middlesbrough Landlord Portal, please contact us via email to email@example.com
+If you receive direct payments in respect of tenants' Housing Benefit and would like access to the Middlesbrough Landlord Portal, please contact us via email to email@example.com

-There are safeguards in place to protect the interests of landlords and their agents under the Housing Benefit scheme.
-We must make Housing Benefit payments directly to the landlord or their agent where a tenant is eight weeks or more in arrears with their rent, and it's in the interest of the claimant (tenant) to do so.
+There are a range of safeguards in place to protect the interests of landlords and their agents under the Housing Benefit scheme.
+We must make Housing Benefit payments directly to a landlord or their agent if a tenant (claimant) is eight weeks or more in arrears with their rent, and it's in the interest of the tenant for us to do so.

-If you don't agree with our decision to ask you to repay an overpayment, you can ask us to look at our decision again.
-Full details will be provided on the overpayment notification letter sent to you.
-It's important that you do this within one calendar month of the date of the notification if you don't agree with our decision.
+If you disagree with the overpayment being recovered from you, you can ask us to look at our decision again.
+Further information will be provided on the overpayment notification letter that we send you.
+It's important that you request a review within one calendar month of the date on your notification letter.

 Landlord Housing Benefit questionnaire

-You must complete this questionnaire when you let your property to a member of your family or a friend.
-Please answer all questions relevant to you on the form.
-If we receive an incomplete form or have insufficient information, this may cause a delay in working out your tenant's benefit entitlement.
+You must complete this questionnaire when you let your property to a member of your family or a friend, or if your tenant lives with you.
+Please answer all questions on the form which are relevant to you.
+If we receive an incomplete form or don't have enough information, there may be a delay in working out your tenant's benefit entitlement.

 New landlord declaration form

-Before Housing Benefit can be paid we'll need to see proof of ownership for the property you are renting out.
-Please remember to attach a copy of this when you return your declaration.
+We'll also need to see proof of ownership for the property you're renting out, before Housing Benefit can be paid.
 Acceptable proof of ownership is a Land Registry document, or a completion statement or solicitor's letter from the time of purchase.
+Please remember to attach a copy of the document when you return your declaration.

-Once the above declaration form is signed and completed you can upload the form along with any evidence via an online form.
+Once your form is signed and completed, you can send it, along with any evidence, to us using the online upload form.

-Under the Data Protection Act 1998, we only share information with private landlords regarding a housing benefit claim if we have permission from the claimant.
-The declaration on our claim forms must be completed by the claimant in order for us to share information with a landlord or third party.
+Under the Data Protection Act 1998, we only share information with private landlords regarding a Housing Benefit claim if we have permission from the claimant (tenant).
+Our claim forms include a declaration which must be completed by the claimant before we can share information with a landlord or third party.

 Sharing information can help us deal with a claim more quickly and reduce the chance of rent arrears.
 We may contact you and ask for information regarding a tenancy to help us make a decision on a claim for benefit.